 Enjoy The Pain

 Whenever you perform any exercise, you may experience soreness the day after in the muscles that you worked, especially if you worked your muscles hard enough.
-That soreness is called delayed onset muscle soreness (DOMS).
+That soreness is called delayed onset muscle soreness or simply referred to as DOMS.

 DOMS are what I call good pain, like a badge of honor.
 Contrary to popular belief DOMS don't just happen to newbies, they can also happen to experienced lifters and bodybuilders.